||1 month ago|

 - Firefox accounts disabled

-- Reduced pinging 3rd party sites like pocket
+- Stopped pinging 3rd party sites fetched by Pocket

 0. Copy The